We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 However, like all deep-fried foods, fried tripe should be eaten sparingly.

-Tripe, like other organ meats, is packed with nutrients, including B12, selenium and zinc.
+Tripe, like other organ meats, is packed with nutrients, including vitamin B12, selenium, and zinc.

-Still, it’s high in cholesterol, and its unique texture and taste may not appeal to everyone.
+Still, tripe is high in cholesterol, and its unique texture and taste may not appeal to everyone.